SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 the definition of the closure's parameters and return type has finished, and the body of the closure is about to begin.

-Because the body of the closure it so short, it can even be written on a single line:
+Because the body of the closure is so short, it can even be written on a single line:

 .. testcode:: closureSyntax